 Learning AI courses is trending but not important enough: Students spent most of their time on the main curriculum.
 It is hard for them to find enough time to learn and dig deep into AI courses.

-It is hard for teachers to provide sufficient support and make sure every student could understand the knowledge in the class: Truly AI-related concepts like the neural network is difficult for students to understand, even for adults.
-Though our design helps students as an ease to understand the neural network, it becomes more difficult to create a simplified user experience when it comes to more complex learning
+It is hard for teachers to provide sufficient support and make sure every student understand the knowledge that are being taught in class: Truly AI-related concepts, like the neural network, is difficult for students to understand, even for adults.
+Though our design helps students as an ease to understand the neural network, it becomes more difficult to create a simplified user experience when it comes to more complex learning.

-The metaphor works well in data visualization: When boring concepts are being transformed into interesting images, it does help people to improve their understanding and attract and attract them to explore more.
+The metaphor works well in data visualization: When boring concepts are being transformed into interesting images, it does help people to improve their understanding and attract them to explore more.